 You know the scene… you’re the host, everyone’s having fun and you’re stuck in the kitchen getting the drinks and food!
 If you’re lucky, a friend brings you a drink and a smile while everyone else is outside having a great time!
 Option # 1 would be to bring everyone into the kitchen, but that’s hardly practical.
 Option #2 is to take the kitchen to the party.
 Yes – problem solved!

-This backyard kitchen brings everyone closer together — literally and figuratively 😉 It’s a kitchen that allows you to cook while you talk with your families and friends, face to face!
+This backyard kitchen brings everyone closer together — literally and figuratively 😉 It’s a kitchen that allows you to cook while you talk with your family and friends, face-to-face!
 This setup also makes it more convenient for your guests.
 Here they won’t have to stand up from time to time to refill their plates.